How To Grow Lettuce Indoors

 Mist and spray the seeds with water.

 All you need to do is wet the soil surface.
-Don't saturate the soil.
-The mist will not only wet the seeds but help make seed/soil contact.
+Don’t saturate the soil.
+The mist will wet the seeds and help make seed/soil contact.

 Step 6